stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 ## Dependencies

-This protocol is dependent on the not impemented [CAP-21] and is based on the two-way payment channel protocol defined in that CAP's rationale.
+This protocol is dependent on the not-yet-impemented [CAP-21], and is based on the two-way payment channel protocol defined in that CAP's rationale.

-This protocol is also dependent on [CAP-23] that added claimable balances ledger entries and [CAP-33] that added sponsorship to accounts.
+This protocol is also dependent on [CAP-23], that added claimable balances ledger entries, and [CAP-33], that added sponsorship to accounts.

 ## Motivation

-Stellar account holders who frequently transact with each other, but do not trust each other, perform all their transactions on-chain to get the benefits of the network enforcing transaction finality.
+Stellar account holders who frequently transact with each other, but do not trust each other, are limited to performing all their transactions on-chain to get the benefits of the network enforcing transaction finality.
 The network is fast, but not as fast as two parties forming an agreement directly with each other.
 For high-frequency transactors it would be beneficial if there was a simple method on Stellar to allow two parties to escrow funds into an account that is controlled by both parties, where agreements can be formed and guaranteed to be executable and contested on-chain.
 [CAP-21], [CAP-23], and [CAP-33] introduce new functionality to the Stellar protocol that make it easier to do this.

 ## Abstract